 Using the combination of both, I managed to unblock a ton of Chinese websites without a hitch.
 Overall, VPN.ac is an awesome choice for China.

 Speed – How fast is VPN.ac?

 As for speeds, VPN.ac is surprisingly fast.
 On my base 35 Mbps test connection, VPN.ac performed better than I expected.
 First, here’s a screenshot of my default internet speeds without connecting to VPN.ac:

 Streaming – Does VPN.ac work with Netflix?

 Even though you’re not going to find anything on their website about Netflix, it still works pretty well with it.
-I tried playing a bunch of shows on Netflix and all of them played in HD quality.
-Overall, really impressed by the fact that it works with American Netflix.
+I tried playing a bunch of shows on Netflix, and all of them played in HD quality.
+Overall, I was really impressed by the fact that it works with American Netflix.
 Just check out the screenshot below.

 Other Streaming Services that work with VPN.ac

-Aside from American Netflix, what really blew me away was the fact that it also managed to unblock BBC iPlayer without much effort.
-Simply connecting the UK server, I was easily able to stream a bunch of geo-restricted shows on BBC iPlayer.
+Aside from Netflix, what really blew me away was that it also managed to unblock the BBC iPlayer in New Zealand without much effort.
+Simply connecting the UK server, I was easily able to stream many geo-restricted shows on the BBC iPlayer.
 And the video quality was also great.
 Overall, it performed quite well.